-Marsala cookies are crumbly and fragrant sweets, typical of the Sicilian tradition.
-Made with white flour, cornmeal, butter, and sugar, enriched with Marsala wine and grated orange zest.
+Marsala biscuits are crumbly and fragrant little sweets, typical of the Sicilian tradition.
+Prepared with all-purpose flour, cornmeal, butter and sugar, enriched with Vino Marsala and grated orange zest.
 Perfect to enjoy with a cup of hot tea.

-Sift the white flour and mix it with the cornmeal; make a well in the center and add the butter softened at room temperature and cut into pieces, then the sugar, Marsala, egg yolks, and grated orange zest (or lemon zest)
+Sift the all-purpose flour and mix it with the cornmeal; make a well, put the softened butter at room temperature divided into pieces in the center, then the sugar, Vino Marsala, the egg yolks and the grated orange zest (or lemon zest)

-Quickly knead the ingredients with your fingertips without overworking the dough, wrap it in a sheet of plastic wrap, and let it rest in the less cold part of the refrigerator for at least 30 minutes
+Quickly knead the ingredients with your fingertips without overworking the dough, wrap it in cling film and let it rest in the least cold part of the refrigerator for at least 30 minutes

-Roll out the dough to a thickness of 4-5 mm and cut out many small cookies with a cutter of your choice; place them on a buttered and floured baking sheet and bake them in a preheated oven at 180 degrees for 15-18 minutes until they have a light golden color
+Roll the dough to a thickness of 4-5 mm and, using a cookie cutter of your choice, cut out many small biscuits; place them on a buttered and floured baking sheet and bake in a preheated oven at 180 degrees Celsius for 15-18 minutes until they take on a light golden color

-Remove the cookies from the oven, gently detach them with a spatula, and let them cool completely before serving
+Remove the cookies from the oven, gently lift them with a spatula and let them cool completely before serving

-Sprinkle them with a little powdered sugar if desired
+Dust them with a little powdered sugar as desired

 A bowl